Flaxseeds may be known as a type of healthy food but that does not mean low-carb. Find out whether flaxseeds are keto-friendly or not.

 How to eat flaxseeds on keto

-Once you have these grounded flaxseeds you can add them to keto-friendly versions of dishes like soup, yogurt, salads, smoothies, baked goods, etc.
+That aside, once you have grounded flaxseeds, you can add them to relatively keto-friendly foods and dishes like soup and yogurt.